-Ever wonder how common is keratoconus in Myrtle Beach, SC?
+Ever wonder how common is keratoconus in Myrtle Beach, South Carolina?

 Do people simply develop keratoconus overtime?
 Is it genetic?

 Keratoconus has been a very complex and elusive eye disease that continues to baffle the world of eye health.
 Still, recent advanced surgical procedures and specialty contact lenses can help keratoconus patients achieve relatively normal vision, although the costs are generally high.

 In severe cases where a cornea transplant is required, a patient will need to recover at home for weeks or longer placing strain on the rest of the family and finances.

 How likely is someone to end up with keratoconus?